egonolieux/personal-conventions/languages/general.md

 ## Variable naming

+- For "regular" variable names, the conventions for specific categories of variables (see below) cannot be used.
 - Variable names must be as descriptive as possible.
-- For "regular" variable names, the conventions for boolean and function variable names cannot be used.

 ### Booleans